 of the child as set forth in subdivision (c) of

-(2) This subdivision shall not apply if the parties stipulate in writing
+(B) This paragraph does not apply if the parties stipulate in writing or

 on the record regarding custody or visitation.